datalab-dev/2023_hanssmann_gs_zotero/README.md

 ## Process Notion CSV Export

 “Resource Name” Column is the key.
-It will be the title in the Zotero database
+It will be the title in the Zotero database.

 1. Export data from Notion database as CSV (make note of the date this was done)
 2. Split Structural Framework by comma